Thailand

 Catching Octopuses by Sea-Gypsies

-Sea-Gypsies – Urak Lawoi, Moklen, or Moken – traditionally catch octopuses along the Andaman Sea’s rocky shores.
+Sea-Gypsies – Urak Lawoi, Moklen, and Moken – traditionally catch octopuses along the Andaman Sea’s rocky shores.
 Using a metal skewer and baited bamboo stick, they locate octopuses in holes with foam or clean pebbles.
 Patiently baiting them, they impale…

 Catching Ghost crabs by digging

-Ghost crabs (genus Ocypode) comprise 22 different species and they are commonly also called `Sand crabs`.
-The scientific name Ocypode has got Greek origin and means swift-footed.
-Generally, Ghost crabs are semi-terrestrial crabs and dig deep burrows in intertidal zones…
+Ghost crabs (genus Ocypode) comprise 22 different species, and they are commonly also called `Sand crabs.` The scientific name Ocypode has Greek origin and means swift-footed.
+Ghost crabs are semi-terrestrial crabs that dig deep burrows in intertidal zones of sand.
+They…

 Utilizing Horseshoe Crabs as a Food Source

-Foreword Horseshoe crabs are a not protected species in Thailand and are experiencing a significant decline.
+Foreword Horseshoe crabs are a species not protected in Thailand and are experiencing a significant decline.
 Their primary habitats, particularly the mudflats around mangrove forests, where they live and reproduce, are diminishing, and there is a growing demand for edible…

 Giant Snakehead fishing in Thailand

 The Giant Snakehead fish (Channa micropeltes) is a highly aggressive and predatory freshwater fish.
-Its diet mainly consists of smaller fish, frogs, crustaceans, and other aquatic prey.
-In Malaysia, Singapore, and Indonesia, this fish is known as the ‘Toman’ and,…
+Its diet mainly consists of smaller fish, frogs, crustaceans, and aquatic prey.
+In Malaysia, Singapore, and Indonesia, this fish is known as the ‘Toman’ and, along…

 Mahout training at Lampang province

 The National Elephant Institute of the Forest Industry Organization of Thailand conducted mahout training for amateurs near Lampang.
-This institute was originally established as a training center for elephants working in the timber industry, where they learned how to lift,…
+This institute was initially established as a training center for elephants working in the timber industry, where they learned how to lift,…

 Semi-Dried Fish in Thailand

-In Thailand, both sea and freshwater fish are dried to increase their shelf life for later consumption by humans.
-Before the advent of refrigeration, the primary method for preventing spoilage was to salt the fish and then leave it in…
+In Thailand, both sea and freshwater fish are dried to increase their shelf life for later human consumption.
+Before the advent of refrigeration, the primary method for preventing spoilage was to salt the fish and then leave it in the…

 Description of a speargun for freshwater fishing